openforis/sepal-doc/docs/source/cli/gdal.rst

     $ gdaltindex         # Builds an OGR-supported dataset as a raster tileindex.
     $ gdalbuildvrt       # Builds a VRT from a list of datasets.
     $ gdal_contour       # Builds vector contour lines from a raster elevation model.
-    $ gdaldem            # Tools to analyze and visualize DEMs.
+    $ gdaldem            # Tools to analyse and visualize DEMs.
     $ rgb2pct.py         # Convert a 24bit RGB image to 8bit paletted.
     $ pct2rgb.py         # Convert an 8bit paletted image to 24bit RGB.
     $ gdalattachpct.py   # Attach a color table to a raster file from an input file.